TJBChris/YTReference/rom/xtide/README.md

+# XTIDE Universal BIOS ROM images for Tandy Computers

-This folder contains ROM images for the XTIDE Universal BIOS images I have.
+This folder contains ROM images for the XTIDE Universal BIOS images for some of my Tandy computers.

 Images: